Frequently Asked Questions - pregnancy

 It is very important to get a PPS number.

-If you need help applying contact one of the numbers here.
+If you need help applying contact one of the local supports for Roma

 Every women who is pregnant is entitled to free care when pregnant.
 You do not need a medical card for free maternity care but having a medical card helps you access other free medical services and prescription medicines.